 If your meter is designated as Texas small commercial, you have many of the same rights as a residential customer.
 That includes alternatives to paying your deposit, such as providing a letter of good credit from your current REP.

 Some retail electricity providers (REPs) let small businesses submit 1 or 2 recent electricity bills, showing good payment history.
 Good payment history means no late fees, no past due balance.
 Other REPs will allow a personal credit check and personal guarantee by the owner of the company.
 Some REPs will even base credit on your payment history on your residential account.
-It pays to check with your current REP at your home, to see if they offer a program like this.

 Submitting bills as proof of good payment history is all well and good for an established business that’s looking to switch their small business electricity.
 But what if you’re a new business looking to set up electricity for the first time?
 That can be a challenge.